-Currently if you wish to deploy your machine learning model on Arm Ethos-U55 or Arm Ethos-U65 you need to use TensorFlow Lite for Microcontrollers.
+Currently, if you want to deploy your machine learning model on Arm Ethos-U55 or Arm Ethos-U65 you must use TensorFlow Lite for Microcontrollers.
 Doing so requires you have your model in TensorFlow Lite format first.
 If you have trained your model using TensorFlow, then the process to convert to TensorFlow Lite is already well documented.

 However, it might be the case that you have trained your model using PyTorch instead, which does not natively allow you to export to TensorFlow Lite format.
-This guide will show how it is possible to convert your trained PyTorch model to TensorFlow Lite using ONNX, and then quantize it ready for deploying on Arm Ethos-U55 or Arm Ethos-U65.
+This guide shows how it is possible to convert your trained PyTorch model to TensorFlow Lite via ONNX.
+During conversion to TensorFlow lite we will also quantize it, before finally optimizing it with Vela ready for deploying on Arm Ethos-U55 or Arm Ethos-U65.

-Note: Before continuing, please be aware that although this guide shows how to convert a PyTorch trained model to TensorFlow Lite, we recommend you use TensorFlow for model training if possible.
+Note: Although this guide shows how to convert a PyTorch trained model to TensorFlow Lite, we recommend you use TensorFlow for model training if possible.
 This avoids any translation errors that can occur when converting from PyTorch and you should also see better performance and layer support.

 Figure 1.
 Flow of operations to get your model from PyTorch and ready for Arm Ethos-U55 or Arm Ethos-U65.

 The complete code sample, that you can run from the command line, is available to download from here: https://github.com/ARM-software/ML-examples/tree/master/pytorch-to-tflite.

 Make sure you have Python3 installed on your machine.